germs-lab/LAMPS-miscanthus-microbiome/README.md

-# LAMPS-miscanthus-microbiome
+# The impact of stand age on the soil microbiome of Miscanthus × giganteus

-Analysis files to accompany our sumbmitted paper characterizing the LAMPS Miscanthus Microbiome.
+Data and analysis to accompany our submitted paper characterizing the LAMPS Miscanthus Microbiome comparing 16S rRNA gene DNA sequencing of Miscanthus in a staggered-start experiment.

+Authors for this analysis include Fernando Igne Rocha, Lanying Ma, and Adina Howe.